LumiSpy/lumispy/INSTALLATION.md

 #### OPTIONAL: Working with eV instead of wavelength units

-In order to convert your signal luminescence axes (normally in wavelength in nanometers) to energy units, you will need to reinstall the `hyperspy` package to its developing branch `non-uniform-axes`. **If you skip this, all lumispy function will work, except the energy conversion functions.**
+In order to convert your signal luminescence axes (normally in wavelength in nanometers) to energy units, you will need to reinstall the `hyperspy` package to its developing branch `RELEASE_next_minor`. **If you skip this, all lumispy function will work, except the energy conversion functions.**

 To do that, follow these steps: